pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- On second round, give getEntityMetadata a caching parameter set to true
 - in .type files implement if class spread class extends other classes recursively
 - Move order delivery status, trackingUrl and deliveredTimestamp to shopping cart item
 - Order should have OrderItem array, order item should have one Delivery item as child